matiasvallejosdev/notes-docs/developer-docs/coding/javascript/JAVASCRIPT.md

 - [Sample Code: Guessing Game](samples/first-splash/index.html)
 - [Sample Code](samples/first-cofla-story/problem.js)

 One of the hardest things to learn in programming is not the syntax you need to learn, but how to apply it to solve real world problems.
 You need to start thinking like a programmer — this generally involves looking at descriptions of what your program needs to do.

-You
+### Enviroment

+The collection of bindings and their values that exist at a given time is called the environment.
+When a program starts up, this environment is not empty.
+It always contains bindings that are part of the language standard, and most of the time, it also has bindings that provide ways to interact with the surrounding system.

 ### Variables: Let vs Const vs Var